twystd/tweetnacl-android/README.md

 Disclaimer
 ----------
-The JNI wrapper has been kept as 'thin' as possible to avoid compromising the careful design and coding of the TweetNaCl implementation.
-However, cryptography being what it is, the wrapper may have (entirely inadvertently) introduced vulnerabilities (e.g. timing) that did not exist in the original implementation.
+The JNI wrapper has been kept as 'thin' as possible to avoid compromising the careful design and coding of the original TweetNaCl implementation.
+However, cryptography being what it is, the wrapper may have introduced non-obvious vulnerabilities (e.g. timing/memory) - entirely inadvertently of course.

 USE ENTIRELY AT YOUR OWN RISK !